Elham-Babaei/NLP_sentiment_analysis_for_depression/README.md

-## Analysis of Tweets to find people's depression.
+## Analysis of Tweets to find people's depression

 The project of NLP course